 What’s Store in the Future

-It is predicted that by the end of 2016, about 45 billion apps would get downloaded and app to person messaging will completely overtake the text messages.
+It is predicted that by the end of 2025, about 200 billion apps would get downloaded and app-to-person messaging will completely overtake text messages.
 Mobile Gateways will take center stage as cashless transactions would become more competent.
 Moreover, big data and IoT will also play a major role in the further evolution of the apps.
 Along with this, augmented reality will also play a significant part in the evolution of games and other apps.

 Know what’s new in Technology and Development